LLNL/magpie/doc/README.phoenix.md

    information on Phoenix specific exported environment variables that may be useful in scripts.

-5) Phoenix requires Hbase, so ensure the Hbase is configured and also in your submission script.
-See README.hbase for Hbase setup instructions.
+5) Phoenix requires HBase, so ensure the HBase is configured and also in your submission script.
+See README.hbase.md for HBase setup instructions.

-6) Submit your job into the cluster by running "sbatch -k ./magpie.sbatchfile" for Slurm, "msub ./magpie.msubfile" for Moab, or "bsub < ./magpie.lsffile" for LSF.
+6) Submit your job into the cluster by running
+   `sbatch -k ./magpie.sbatchfile` for Slurm,
+   `msub ./magpie.msubfile` for Moab, or `bsub < ./magpie.lsffile` for LSF.
    Add any other options you see fit.

 7) Look at your job output file to see your output.
 There will also be some notes/instructions/tips in the output file for viewing the status of your job in a web browser, environment variables you wish to set if interacting with it, etc.

-   See "General Advanced Usage" in README for additional tips.
+   See "General Advanced Usage" in README.md for additional tips.

 Phoenix Exported Environment Variables
 ---------------------------------------